Development and Application of the Fourier Method to the Mean-Square Approximation of Iterated Ito and Stratonovich Stochastic Integrals: Introduction

-In \cite{Mi2} (see also \cite{KlPl2}, \cite{KPS}, \cite{Mi3}, \cite{KPW}), Milstein proposed to expand (\ref{ito}) or (\ref{str}) into the repeated series of products of standard Gaussian random variables by representing the Wiener process as a trigonometric Fourier series with random coefficients (version of the so-called Karhunen-Loeve expansion).
-To obtain the Milstein expansion of (\ref{str}), the truncated Fourier expansions of components of the Wiener process ${\bf f}_s$ must be iteratively substituted in the single integrals, and the integrals must be calculated, starting from the innermost integral.
-This is a complicated procedure that does not lead to a general expansion of (\ref{str}) valid for an arbitrary multiplicity $k.$ For this reason, only expansions of single, double and triple stochastic integrals (\ref{str}) were obtained \cite{KlPl2}, \cite{KPS}, \cite{KPW} ($k=1, 2, 3$), \cite{Mi2}, \cite{Mi3} ($k=1, 2$) for the case $\psi_1(s), \psi_2(s), \psi_3(s)\equiv 1;$ $i_1, i_2, i_3=0,1,\ldots,m.$ Moreover, generally speaking, the approximations of triple stochastic integrals in \cite{KlPl2}, \cite{KPS}, \cite{KPW} may not converge in the mean-square sence to appropriate triple integrals due to iterated application of the operation of limit transition in the Milstein approach \cite{Mi2}.
+In \cite{Mi2} (also see \cite{KlPl2}, \cite{KPS}, \cite{Mi3}, \cite{KPW}, \cite{Zapad-9}), Milstein G.N. proposed to expand (\ref{ito}) or (\ref{str}) into the iterated series of products of standard Gaussian random variables by representing the Wiener process as a trigonometric Fourier series with random coefficients (version of the so-called Karhunen--Loeve expansion of the Brownian bridge process).
+To obtain the Milstein expansion of (\ref{str}), the truncated Fourier expansions of components of the multidimensional Wiener process ${\bf f}_s$ must be iteratively substituted in the single integrals, and the integrals must be calculated, starting from the innermost integral.
+This is a complicated procedure that does not lead to a general expansion of (\ref{str}) valid for an arbitrary multiplicity $k.$ For this reason, only expansions of single, double and triple stochastic integrals (\ref{str}) were obtained \cite{KlPl2}, \cite{KPS}, \cite{KPW}, \cite{Zapad-9} ($k=1, 2, 3$), \cite{Mi2}, \cite{Mi3} ($k=1, 2$) for the case $\psi_1(\tau), \psi_2(\tau),$ $\psi_3(\tau)$ $\equiv 1;$ $i_1, i_2, i_3=0,1,\ldots,m.$

+It should be noted that the authors of the publications \cite{KlPl2} (Sect.~5.8, pp.~202--204), \cite{KPS} (pp.~82-84), \cite{KPW} (pp.~438-439), \cite{Zapad-9} (pp.~263-264) use the Wong--Zakai approximation \cite{W-Z-1}-\cite{Watanabe} (without rigorous proof) within the frames of the mentioned approach \cite{Mi2} based on the approximation of the Wiener process in the form of its series expansion (see discussion in Sect.~7 for details).